 - Use this sensory diet template to put a plan into place for your child.

 And for a short time, you can grab a seat in the free sensory workshop I’m co-hosting, which be packed with info you can start using now!

-You won’t want to miss this, I combined all of the red flags listed here and 11 more from part two of this post, aptly named: 11 Sensory Red Flags.
+You won’t want to miss this, I combined all of the sensory symptoms and signs of sensory issues listed here and 11 more from part two of this post, aptly named: 21 Sensory Red Flags.
 You’ll want to check that post out, too, for all the details on those red flags, but make sure you snag your free sensory red flag checklist below!